lagerjs/lager/README.md

 The **Lambda API Gateway Endpoints Router**

-> AWS Lambda + API Gateway + Swagger specification === *Lager*
+> AWS Lambda + API Gateway + Swagger specification === *Myrmex*

-Lager helps you to organize your code and deploy serverless applications in AWS.
+Myrmex helps you to organize your code and deploy serverless applications in AWS.
 Its plugin system allows you to work with AWS Lambda or API Gateway or both of them.
 The IAM plugin can help you to declare the IAM permissions your application needs in your versionning system.